-From the perspective of the Productivity App, a single method consists of an acquisition and analysis method pair, which is what allows the app to automatically analyze the acquired data.
-Because of this paradigm, the app will perform a thorough vetting of the two methods before import so that a user can be assured that all compounds declared in the acquisition method can be properly analyzed.
-The app will verify that:
+From the perspective of the Productivity App, a single method consists of an acquisition and analysis method pair.
+This pairing allows the app to automatically analyze the acquired data.
+To ensure that all compounds declared in the acquisition method can be properly analyzed by the analysis method, the app will verify the following on import:

 - All compounds in the acquisition method are contained in the analysis method